Life is.

 Joe: "No shit?"

 Stan: "I shit you not.
-How do you not know this?
+Joe, how do you not know this?
 It's been in the news for 6 months."

 Joe: "That's kinda why I'm here.
 I stopped getting the paper. ...went off the grid about a year ago. ...pot farm in the western suburbs.
-I'm tired a that shit."
+I'm tired of that shit."

 Joe divebombs to the bottom of the pole, Stan follows suit.